d0nate110/cyber_physical_project/README.md

 The following instructions require a **Linux** distribution installed on your machine.
 Ubuntu 22.04 is recommended.

-To make use of the system following sensors are required on the model vehichle:

-*The list is not yet complete.
-Please check again later!*
-- Sensor 1
-- Sensor 2
-- Sensor 3

-TODO: Add information on how sensors can pass data to our application.

 ## Installation

 ### Make sure that your system is up to date.
 Run the following in a terminal: